retroconnect/retroconnect/README.md

 - Wires to connect the Teensy to the Raspberry Pi

 #### Teensy Setup
-Open the `NES_SNES.ino` file using the Arduino IDE, and upload it to your microcontroller.
+Locate the desired `.ino` file within the `arduino` directory and open it using the Arduino IDE and upload it to your microcontroller.
+See readme in the arduino directory for IDE configuration specific to each console.

 #### Raspberry Pi Setup
 1. Pull the git repo, compile with `make`.